lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 and an epoch-based technique.
 The use of nonces requires that nonce to be provided by the Relying Party in some protocol step prior to Evidence and CSR generation, and the use of timestamps requires synchronized clocks which cannot be guaranteed in all operating environments.
-Epochs also require (unidirectional) communication prior to Evidence and CSR generation.
+Epochs also require an out-of-band communication channel.
 This document only specifies how to carry existing Evidence formats inside a CSR, and so issues of synchronizing freshness data is left to be handled, for example, via certificate management protocols.